Overcome's Model Explained

 After two years of iterative improvement, our trainees now receive a four-week intensive training programme before seeing clients.

-Week 1 - Motivational Interviewing and Coaching Skills
+Motivational Interviewing and Coaching Skills

-Helping others execute successfully on behaviour change.
+Helping others execute successfully on behaviour change

 Interpersonal Skills

-Fundamental techniques for effective support sessions.
+Fundamental techniques for effective support sessions

 Goal Setting

-Strategies to define and achieve personal objectives.
+Strategies to define and achieve personal objectives

 Effective Planning

-Methods for organising tasks and reminders efficiently.
+Methods for organising tasks and reminders efficiently

 Continuous Support for Trainees

-One-on-one support from internal clinical supervisor or management team for additional guidance
+From internal clinical supervisor or management team for additional guidance

 In exceptional circumstances, we can pay for professionally delivered therapy for coaches who need additional support